-A place to pull over is the small town of Monte Grande, where national monuments like Casa Escuela and Tumba de Gabriela Mistral (Gabriela Mistral’s Tomb) stand out in the landscape.
-A magnificent sculpture is near the square and it highlights the presence of the poet in the region.
+We headed towards Paihuano and 39 km from Vicuña is the town of Monte Grande, where national monuments like Casa Escuela and Tumba de Gabriela Mistral (Gabriela Mistral’s Tomb) stand out in the landscape.
+A magnificent sculpture stands near the square and it highlights the presence of the poet in the region.
 The Zen art gallery, the church dating from 1879, the Tourist Center of Craftsmen of Cochiguaz and the natural perfume factory are worth a visit.
 There are restaurants and telephone service in the area.

 ExtrasPrint this outing